-I am currently an associate research physicist at the Space Sciences Laboratory at UC Berkeley.
-I have a variety of research interests in the field of astrophysics, including the formation and evolution of magnetic fields in the convective envelope of stars like our Sun; the physics of magnetically driven eruptions in the solar corona (the principal drivers of space weatherhere at earth); the transport of radiation in solar and stellar chromospheres during strong flares; and the dynamic, magnetic, and energetic connection between the solar interior and atmosphere.
-Each section of this page contains brief (hopefully understandable!) descriptions of each project, along with some nice visualizations of both observed and simulated datasets.
-If you are interested in the details of a particular project, an abbreviated version of my Curriculum Vitae contains a list of some of my recent peer-reviewed journal articles.
+I am currently a Senior Fellow and Research Physicist at the Space Sciences Laboratory at UC Berkeley.
+I have a variety of research interests in the field of astrophysics, including the formation and evolution of magnetic fields in the convective envelope of stars like our Sun, the physics of magnetically driven eruptions in the solar corona (the principal drivers of space weather here at earth), the transport of radiation in solar and stellar atmospheres during strong flares, and the dynamic, magnetic, and energetic connection between the solar interior and atmosphere.

 I received an MA in Mathematics and PhD in Computer Science from the University of Wisconsin, Madison.
 From 1985 to 1992 I was on the faculty of the U.C.
 Berkeley Computer Science Department.
 My research interests include volunteer computing, distributed systems, operating systems, multimedia systems, computer graphics, and computer music.
 I’m also involved in creating technology for human computing and for adaptively personalized web-based education.

 I am a 3rd year physics graduate student working here at the lab in heliospheric radio physics in Prof. Stuart Bale’s group.
 In particular I’m interested in tracking radio bursts in the inner heliosphere.
 I also work on mission simulation and design for the CUbesat Radio Interferometry Experiment (CURIE).